In this article, you’ll find answers to questions like:

 3. Who can help?

 It may come as a surprise, but teens’ grief can look quite different from the way adults mourn.
 Obviously, grieving can stem from the death of a parent, grandparent or sibling, but other causes could be the loss of family structure from divorce or the incarceration of a parent.
 Or, perhaps a friend moved away or a beloved pet passed away.

 Actually, teens may sometimes grieve better than adults.

-“Children feel whatever they are feeling in that moment and go right back to playing and laughing after,” says Christina Dekkar, counseling resource leader of TrustBridge Health in West Palm Beach, the parent of Hospice of Palm Beach County.
+“Children feel whatever they are feeling in that moment and go right back to playing and laughing after,” says Christina Dekkar, former counseling resource leader of Trustbridge in West Palm Beach, the parent of Hospice of Palm Beach County.

 With grief, it’s normal to see a change in sleep, appetite, mood, behavior, school performance and concentration, says Kerry DeBay, chief program officer in Palm Beach County for The Children's Healing Institute in West Palm Beach.
 There is no set time for how long is too long.
 However, the absence of these signs doesn’t mean they aren’t grieving.